Xuening9/stat133-hws-fall17/post1/post1-xuening-hu.md

 > -   The general introduction of the Statisics and data visualization
 > -   How data visualization affect the advance of statistics
-> -   A few example of data visualization, such as tabling, histogram,
+> -   A few example of data visualization, such as maping,pie-graph

 Introduction
 ------------